-Crime Branch Kashmir booked fake Facebook account holder
+Crime Branch Kashmir books fake Facebook account holder

-Srinagar: Crime Branch Kashmir registered a case punishable U/s 420 RPC, 66-(D) I.T Act for running a fake facebook account page in the name of Dr. Gull Javid of SKIMS Soura and having uploaded fake post regarding kidney failure of a patient and receiving donations/charity from general public.
+Srinagar: Crime Branch Kashmir booked two persons for running a fake facebook account page in the name of Dr. Gull Javid of SKIMS Soura and having uploaded fake post regarding kidney failure of a patient and receiving donations/charity from general public.

+“A case was registered punishable under section 420 RPC, 66-(D) I.T Act,” an official statement said.

-Crime Branch Kashmir received complaint alleging therein that Facebook Page of Dr. Gull Javid SKIMS Srinagar, has uploaded a post regarding one patient namely Asif Rasool R/O Batmaloo, suffering from Kidney failure who needs hefty amount for his treatment, making an appeal that people are requested to deposit their donations in A/C Nos.
+Crime Branch Kashmir received complaint alleging therein that Facebook Page of Dr. Gull Javid SKIMS Srinagar, has uploaded a post regarding one patient namely Asif Rasool resident of Batmaloo, suffering from Kidney failure who needs hefty amount for his treatment, making an appeal that people are requested to deposit their donations in A/C Nos.
 3665 and 3649, but in fact there is no such patient suffering from such ailment.
 Subsequently, a Preliminary verification was conducted in Crime Branch Kashmir

 During the course of verification, it came to fore that Dr. Gull Javid is not running any such type of Facebook Page and has never up-loaded any post with regard to ailing patient Asif of Batmaloo Srinagar, suffering from kidney failure.